-- If you are aware that your home or business premises is within a flood risk area, it’s worth getting an electrical expert to survey your property before there is an imminent threat of flooding.
+If you are aware that your home or business premises are within a flood-risk area, it’s worth getting an electrical expert to survey your property before there is an imminent threat of flooding.
 There may be preventative measures that can be taken to ensure your property’s electrics are protected, such as raising low-level sockets and repositioning your electrical distribution board and cabling.

 During a flood